Zilliqa/ZRC/zrcs/zrc-4.md

 ## III.
 Motivation

 A standard for multisig wallet can serve as an interface for developers and other companies to implement their own multisig wallets to contain their funds in a more secure fashion.
-The multisig wallet can be used in escrow scenarios and decision making scenarios to prevent misuse of funds for instance.
+The multisig wallet can be used in escrow scenarios and decision making scenarios to prevent misuse of funds.

 ## IV.
 Specification